Wrist, ankylosis of

 A 20% rating requires: Favorable in 20° to 30° dorsiflexion; 30.
 A 50% rating requires: Unfavorable, in any degree of palmar flexion, or with ulnar or radial deviation; 40.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Wrist, ankylosis of?
+What evidence supports a higher rating for Wrist, ankylosis of?

-What is the C&P exam like for Wrist, ankylosis of?
+What happens at the C&P exam for Wrist, ankylosis of?

 Get a Personalized Rating Analysis